 -

-Percentage of the list specifies what percentage of users won't receive the campaign, including variations.
+Percentage of the list specifies what percentage of users won't receive the campaign, including variants.
 Instead, these users each receive a Send Skip event with:

 -